 Evaluation of Systemic Insecticides to Control Emerald Ash Borer

-Each year, experiments were evaluated by collecting foliage to measure insecticide residue levels, conducting leaf feeding bioassays with adults fed foliage collected from control and treated trees, measuring larval density by removing sections of bark, and assessing canopy dieback.
+Insecticide efficacy was evaluated by collecting foliage to measure insecticide residue levels, conducting leaf feeding bioassays with adults fed foliage collected from control and treated trees, measuring larval density by removing sections of bark, and assessing canopy dieback.
+Larval toxicity was evaluated by periodically weighing larvae fed on treated and control artificial diet and examining larvae for mortality.

 Evaluation of insecticide treatments will lead to recommendations that will enable arborists and landscapers to apply highly effective treatments.
 Results will also assist property owners, city arborists and landscapers in predicting treatment success and determining when treatment is not appropriate.